compGeom-s23/compGeom-s23.github.io/Projects/P3-mondrian.md

 For e.g. consider the points (2,6), (3,6), (3,5) examined in the x-coordinate.
 Middle point is (3,6).
 But the third's point x-value is also 3, so it will go on the left side.
 Thus this passes the entire array to the next level.
 Then we examine them in the y-coordinate: (3,5), (3,6), (2,6) Middle point is (3,6).
 But the third point has same y-coord as the median, which means it will also go on the left side.
 Thus this passes entire array to next level again, i.e. infinite recursion.
 These points are not coincident but are collinear in just the wrong way to cause infinite recursion.

-There are other ways to handle this, but an elegent way is to use the leftToRightCmp() instead of just comparing by x.
-In leftToRight order, no two points are equal (unless there are duplicate points, which we assume there aren't).
+There are other ways to handle this, but an elegent way is to use the `leftToRightCmp()` instead of just comparing by x.
+In `leftToRight` order, no two points are equal (unless there are duplicate points, which we assume there aren't).
 All points before the median are strictly smaller than the median in leftToRight order.
-Put differently, a point p goes to the left of the median if p is smaller than the median in leftToRight() order, and goes to the right of the median otherwise.
+Put differently, a point p goes to the left of the median if p is smaller than the median in `leftToRight()` order, and goes to the right of the median otherwise.
 This way points are distributed evenly left and right and there is no infinite loop.
-It all works simply, when using the right comparator.
+Using a compaaraator with no ties makes it all work very nicely.

 ### Maintaining `points-sorted-by-x` and `points-sorted-by-y` through  the recursive calls